ttu-ttu/ebook-reader/README.md

 - **Slide-Out Bookmark Drawer**: A dedicated drawer panel (matching the Table of Contents UI/UX) to view, sort by progress, jump to, edit, or delete bookmarks.
 - **Visual Margin Indicators**: Colored bookmark ribbon icons appear directly in the text margin at the exact bookmarked position in both paginated and continuous modes (fully compatible with horizontal and vertical Japanese text layouts).
 Clicking an indicator scrolls directly to that point.
 - **In-Place Bookmark Editing**: Modify bookmark labels, color tags, and notes directly from the bookmark manager drawer.
-- **Rolling Autosave History & Glitch Recovery**: Automatically captures rolling position checkpoints every 10 seconds while reading (keeping the latest 5).
+- **Rolling Autosave History & Glitch Recovery**: Automatically captures rolling position checkpoints when pausing on a page for 3 seconds (keeping the latest 10, configurable up to 20).
 If an accidental gesture, trackpad bug, or browser layout fling causes unexpected rapid scrolling, users can simply open the Bookmarks Manager, switch to the **Autosaves** tab, and jump right back to where they were.
 - **Glitch Jump Protection**: Detects abnormal position jumps (>2,000 characters within 1.5s) and immediately preserves the pre-jump reading location so users never lose their place.
 - **One-Click Promotion ("Keep")**: Any rolling autosave checkpoint can be converted into a permanent bookmark with a single click.
 - **Keyboard Shortcuts**: